CMU-Senate/bylaws/bylaws.md

     1. Review all budgetary categories of any student organization that receives funds from Student Senate;
     #.
 Recommend to the Student Body Vice President for Finance that the accounts of a student organization that receives funds from Student Senate be frozen;
     #.
 The Chair of the Finance Committee must notify the Chair of Student Senate and the Finance Committee within one (1) week of placing any such request.
     #.
-Schedule audits and collective inventories for Student Senate’s accounts and for the accounts of groups receiving funding from Student Senate;
+Schedule audits and collective inventories for Student Senate's accounts and for the accounts of groups receiving funding from Student Senate;
     #.
 Subpoena financial records involving funds allocated by Student Senate.
 #.
 Duties of the Internal Development Committee:
     1. Plan and coordinate educational workshops and seminars for Student Senate and its standing internal committees;